-1309.12.
-SCRUTINEERS INSPECTIONS
+1100.20 - SCRUTINEERS INSPECTIONS

-- (a) Scrutineers shall use the current scrutineering list as a guide and equipment listing (Appendix 2). - (b) Competitors are advised that scrutineering does not constitute a condition survey of the boat.
+- (a) Scrutineers shall use the UIM scrutineering checklist as a guide and equipment listing. - (b) Competitors are advised that scrutineering does not constitute a condition survey of the boat.

-- (c) The scrutineering sheet may not necessarily cover every item that a scrutineer may wish to check on a particular boat. - (d) A scrutineer shall reject a boat if it does not comply with all of the requirements of the series organiser or the UIM.
+(c) The scrutineering sheet may not necessarily cover every item that a scrutineer may wish to check on a particular boat.

+(d) A scrutineer shall reject a boat if it does not comply with all of the requirements of the series organiser or the UIM.

-1313.
-TEAM MANAGER / POINT OF CONTACT
+1100.21 - TEAM MANAGER / POINT OF CONTACT